gyanendrapmca/Ruby-Selenium-Cucumber-Framework/README.md

   * Add ruby and check the radiobutton, click on 'Apply' button -> OK.

-* To install all required all required gems in project
+* To install all required gems in project

   * Click on Tools Menu -> Bundler -> Install

-  * Click on Rub button in 'Bundle Install' popup
+  * Click on Run button in 'Bundle Install' popup

         or,